payu-india/CMS-Chatbot/docs/Offerings/auth-and-capture-pre-authorize-credit-card-payments/pre-authorize-card-transactions/merchant-hosted-integration-pre-authorize-payment.md

       </td>

       <td>
-        `String` This parameter must contain the card’s expiry year – as entered by the customer for the transaction.
+        `String` This parameter must contain the card's expiry year – as entered by the customer for the transaction.
 It must be of four digits.
       </td>

       <td>